LucianPopaLP/ECUScan/README.md

 --- | :---------: | :----
 **ECUPrint_Aligned.zip** | [link1 (University website)](http://localhost) <br /> [link2 (OneDrive)](https://1drv.ms/u/c/eab50b86f61a55f8/Ecyc_vTq6c1ArUZWDtkwfKcBQRwu3CvS3NjIqD9V-0yFNA?e=eqe2Sg) | Aligned ECUPrint CAN voltage samples, allocated per Vehicle, ECU and ID

-More details related to the bit aligning concept, applied filters and insights related to the dataset structure and file contents are described below.
+More details related to the bit aligning concept, applied filters and insights related to the dataset structure and file contents are described below.w.

-#### Concept ####
+#### Data pre-processing ####

 ECUPrint raw voltage data was collected from 10 vehicles, ranging from small cars to SUVs and a heavy-duty vehicle with a Pico Scope 5000 Series.

-#### A - Raw Voltage data samples - ECUPrint ####

-For each frame carrying a specific ID we have collected samples for an isolated dominant bit, i.e., a transition a transition from recessive to dominant state and back.
-In the original files from the ECUPrint dataset, the rising edges and falling edges from each dominant bit are not aligned at the same index.
-That is also why there is a variation of the index when the plateau state of the dominant bit is reached, as shown in the images below for the samples corresponding to ID 4F1 from Hyundai i20 (left image) and to ID 04EF0021 from the John Deere tractor data (right image).
+**Sample Alignment and Trimming** - For each frame carrying a specific ID the ECUPrint dataset contains isolated dominant bits, i.e., a transition from recessive to dominant state and back.
+In the original files from the ECUPrint dataset, the rising edges and falling edges from each dominant bit are not aligned at the same index, as shown in the images below for the samples corresponding to ID 4F1 from the Hyundai i20 (left image) and to ID 04EF0021 from the John Deere tractor (right image).

 <p>
 <img alt="image" src="https://github.com/user-attachments/assets/75f58730-348d-418b-9814-a1d4a5fc1db0" width="49%" />
 <img  alt="image" src="https://github.com/user-attachments/assets/05e6c156-cef8-429c-9e21-a8189906602d" width="49%" />
 </p>

-#### B - Raw Voltage data samples - ECU Aligned ####

-<b> B.1 - Bit Alignment and File Content Harmonization </b> - We decided to align the bits for each ID at the same index, which led to a different number of samples per file.
-That is why, based on our analysis we decided to preserve only 1600 samples for passenger cars and 2500 samples for the tractor in order to have a common raw data structure and file content.
-Examples of aligned bit samples are shown in the images below.
-They correspond to ID 4F1 from Hyundai i20 (left image) and to ID 04EF0021 from the John Deere tractor data (right image).
+We aligned the bits for each ID at the same index, which led to a different number of time-steps per file out of which we preserve only 1600 time-steps for passenger cars and 2500 time-steps for the heavy-duty vehicle.
+An examples of the newly aligned bits is shown in the images below.
+They correspond to ID 4F1 from the Hyundai i20 (left image) and to ID 04EF0021 from the John Deere tractor (right image).

 <p>
 <img alt="image" src="https://github.com/user-attachments/assets/d09b7c46-c076-460b-bc50-fd4301fafac4" width="49%" />
 <img alt="image" src="https://github.com/user-attachments/assets/86ce5c36-4505-4de7-aa3a-c4d933c6a7e6" width="49%" />
 </p>

-<b> B.2 - Removal of Outliers (ACK Bits) </b> - Analyzing the bits from the ECUPrint dataset, we have found some outliers (acknowledge bits instead of genuine dominant bits) that were removed from the alignment process and are not part of the ECU Aligned (Datasets).
+**Removal of ACK Bits** - Analyzing the bits from the ECUPrint dataset, we have found some acknowledgement bits instead of genuine dominant bits that were removed from the alignment process and are not part of the ECUPrint Aligned Dataset.
 An example is shown for one of the Honda Civic files that had different samples for ID 19B compared to all other files that had the right samples.

 <p>
 <img alt="image" src="https://github.com/user-attachments/assets/ee0c4277-6878-42bc-9cad-3c6314222680" width="49%"/>
 </p>

-<b> B.3 - Removal of Outliers (Non-Isolated Bits) </b> - For some IDs, the ECUPrint dataset does not contain single isolated dominant bits.
+**Removal of Non-Isolated Bits** - For some IDs, the ECUPrint dataset does not contain single isolated dominant bits.
 The voltage samples for those bits had a continuous plateau level while for isolated bits, the file ends with the samples of the falling edge.
 These IDs were removed from the alignment process and are not part of the ECUPrint Aligned Dataset.
 An example is shown for ID 511 from the Dacia Duster that had different samples compared to all other IDs from the same ECU.

 <p>
 <img width="613" height="433" alt="image" src="https://github.com/user-attachments/assets/c883792b-93bc-45a5-a1eb-10bdb43caf42" />
 </p>

-<b>B.4 - Establishment of a New ECU Allocation </b> - Based on deep analysis of the voltage samples for all of the IDs, we found that there is a different number of ECUs for some vehicles compared to the determination from ECUPrint.
+**Establishment of a New ECU Allocation** - Based on the newer analysis of the voltage samples for all of the IDs, we found that there is a different number of ECUs for some vehicles compared to the determination from ECUPrint.
 There are two additional ECUs determined for the Ford Kuga and 1 additional ECU determined for the Ford Fiesta and Ford Ecosport while there is 1 ECU less for the Hyundai i20.
-This is also influenced by the usage of "Unclassified" voltage bits from ECUPrint dataset which were not grouped with a particular ECU since clock skew could not be determined for those IDs based on the collected frames.
-The updated ECU allocation from the ECU Aligned datasets provides the newly determined ground truth allocation of IDs to ECUs to the best of our knowledge.
+This is also due to the use of some voltage bits that were left as "Unclassified" in the original ECUPrint dataset and were not grouped with a particular ECU since the clock skew could not be determined for those IDs based on the collected frames.
+The updated ECU allocation from the ECUPrint Aligned dataset provides the newly determined ground truth allocation of IDs to ECUs to the best of our knowledge.

 Number | Vehicle | Model year | No. of IDs | No. of identified ECUs | Voltage bits
 ---- | :------: | :-------: | :--------: | :--------: | :--------: